yesmaintenance/npm/README.md

 ```

 Create a `node.yml` file in the `.github/workflows` directory for each
-repository that has a `package.json` file
+repository that has a `package.json` file.

 ```bash
 maintenance node
 ```

-Squash all the commits that have a message containing `Cleanup`
+Squash all commits that contain `Cleanup`.

 ```bash
 maintenance squash
 ```

-Find all the `package.json` files in the project, and then stars all the
+Find all the `package.json` files in the project, and then star all the
-dependencies in those `package.json` files
+dependencies in that `package.json`.

 ```bash
 maintenance star